 In addition to the above, the policy can be extended with the following optional benefits, which are considered as separate contracts, hence can be added or removed without affecting the main insurance construct.

-The insurer pays a fix agreed amount for every day the insured person is required to go on cure (e.g. asthma patients)
+The insurer pays a fixed amount for every day the insured person is required to go on cure (e.g. asthma patients)

-The insurer pays a fix agreed amount for every night the insured person is submitted to hospital
+The insurer pays a pre-arranged amount for every night the insured person is admitted to hospital

 - Precautionary medical examinations